rz96466n/weChatDataAnalyse/README.md

 # wechatDataAnalyse
-This project will allow you to analyse basic wechat  Data.      # was did in the winter where most of my friends are gone I use coule of basic package.
+This project will allow you to analyse basic wechat  Data.      # was did in the winter when most of my friends are gone I use coule of basic package.
 Under'pyechart, I used couple of extends package.
 -pip install pandas
 -pip install requests